vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 5.6 µs ± 1.67 µs per loop (mean ± std. dev. of 7 runs, 100000 loops each)
 ```

-In the function, we copy the input to variably `y`, then multiply the input with
+In the function, it copies the input `x` to the variable `y`, then multiplies the
-itself 1,000 times.
-Finally, we simply return `y`, making the multiplications
+input with itself 1,000 times.
+Finally, it simply returns `y`, making the
-totally pointless.
-In the non-jit version, the program will happily and
+multiplications totally pointless.
+In the non-jit version, the program will
-pointlessly perform the multiplication.
+happily and pointlessly perform the multiplications.
 Ignorance is bliss.

-On first call to the
-jit function, again we will step through all the multiplications as JAX traces
+On first call to the jit function, again JAX will step through all the
-out the computational graph.
-However, the compiled version used on subsequent
+multiplications as it traces out the computational graph.
+However, the compiled
-calls will be blazing fast, as XLA sees the multiplications are not needed to
+version used on subsequent calls will be blazing fast, as XLA sees the
-obtain the final output.
+multiplications are not needed to obtain the final output and optimises them
+out.
 We can actually see this by printing the `jaxpr`:
 ```python
 jax.make_jaxpr(stupid_fn)(x)
 ===